mhaugrud/msumcspy/_sources/Strings/TheAccumulatorPatternwithStrings.rst

     def removeVowels(s):
         vowels = "aeiouAEIOU"
         sWithoutVowels = ""
-        for eachChar in s:
+        for aChar in s:
-            if eachChar not in vowels:
+            if aChar not in vowels:
-                sWithoutVowels = sWithoutVowels + eachChar
+                sWithoutVowels = sWithoutVowels + aChar
         return sWithoutVowels

     print(removeVowels("compsci"))